CiscoSE/DEVWKS-2060-CLUS22/docs/02-authentication.md

 cat > DEVWKS-2060-Default-Secret.txt
 ```

-Paste the API Secret Key File contents in the terminal (Ctrl-V) and then leave the edit session (Ctrl-D).
+Paste the API Secret Key File contents in the terminal (Ctrl-V on PC, Cmd-V on Mac, right-click->Paste on Linux) and then leave the edit session (Ctrl-D).

 Those actions store the credentials for the duration of this session.
 However, the Terraform we will be running requires those contents to be stored in environment variables, which we'll set as follows: